Economy of the Netherlands: Social security system

-The financing for the Werknemersverkeringen is automatically deducted from the employee's income by the employer.
+The financing for the Werknemersverzekering is automatically deducted from the employee's income by the employer.

 Unemployment benefits

 Coverage

 The unemployment benefits in the Netherlands, as set out under the WW, covers almost all employees, that are employees based on a working-contract.
 Excluded from the WW are the following: self-employed, nationally employed, persons working less than four days a week, heads of stockholders and voluntary workers that earn up to €150 per year.